adamw/website/content/blog/2009-05-11-staticaccess-detector-for-findbugs.md

     }</p></div>
     ";}
 categories:
-  - FindBugs
-  - Java
-  - StaticAccess
+  - java
-  - Uncategorized
+  - static analysis

 ---
 The [StaticAccess][1] detector is a [FindBugs][2] plugin, which lets you verify that methods do not rely on static (global) state, that is, that they don&#8217;t read or write static variables which aren&#8217;t constant.
 This can be useful for example when writing concurrent programs (which should use as little global state as possible) or &#8220;pure&#8221; functions (I&#8217;ll write about that in another post).